hoshisorakangetsu/TARC-FOUNDATION-SEM3/Multimedia/Chap3Img.md

     - less detail (pixel are larger)
     - image appears to be fuzzy
     - small file size, but lower image quality
-- Device dependence
-    - dimensions of an image depend on the resolution of the output device.
-    - Monitors generally have lower spatial resolution (again, idk if this is still the case now)
-        - Mac: 72ppi
-        - PC: 9ppi
-    - Printers generally have higher spatial resolution: 300dpi to 2400dpi
-    - bitmapped images are device-dependent:
-        - 300ppi image prints the original size on a 300ppi printer
-        - 300ppi image is greatly enlarged on a 72ppi monitor

 ### Color resolution
 - number of colors each pixel can display